-According to Helene Brenner, PhD, clinical psychologist and author of I Know I’m In There Somewhere, A+ intimacy boils down to connection and attention.
-“Intimacy is a one-on-one connection that involves a synchrony between two people,” she says.
-“If you want to feel intimate, the first thing you and your partner need to do is stop all the other things you are doing and give each other your undivided, undistracted attention.”
+In fact, A+ intimacy boils down to connection and attention, says Helene Brenner, PhD, clinical psychologist and author of I Know I’m In There Somewhere.
+"Intimacy is a one-on-one connection that involves a synchrony between two people," she says.
+"If you want to feel intimate, the first thing you and your partner need to do is stop all the other things you are doing and give each other your undivided, undistracted attention."

-While intimacy can’t be forced, it can be workshopped and improved upon.
-Below, Dr. Brenner shares what what each type of intimacy calls for—and how you can work on strengthening that ingredient.
+And while authentic intimacy can't be forced, it can be workshopped and improved upon.
+Below, Dr. Brenner breaks down each of the four types of intimacy, and shares how each person can strengthening it in their own relationship

 "Take the risk not to protect yourself.
 You can’t simultaneously protect yourself and be emotionally intimate.
 Let your heart be seen." —psychologist Helene Brenner, PhD